Whatever direction they go in ‘Licorice Pizza,’ Gary’s pursuit of Alana needs a gallon of gas

 One disappointment of “Licorice Pizza” is the wardrobe.
 “Once Upon” was far more successful in this category.
 Its clothing is exciting.
 Haim’s outfits are plain and forgettable.
 She did tell Vogue, “The dress I loved the most was the red one with the white collar. ...
 I looked like a doll.”
 Most would probably pick the bikini, in which Haim so modestly stuns.
 Gary is generally decked out in white pants and striped shirts, circa Beach Boys 1963.
 The costumes are credited to Mark Bridges — all he did was win an Oscar for the devastating outfits in “Phantom Thread,” and also for “The Artist.”
 This time, he comes up short.

 In terms of Things That Raise Eyebrows, there were different standards in the 1970s.
 More than the ages of the two stars, it’s the portrayal of Japanese characters in “Licorice” that created the type of controversy that prompts talk about protests.
 These scenes in “Licorice” may illustrate the kind of stereotypes that were allowed in ’70s (and earlier) media, but the scenes are pointless and confusing (if he understands Japanese, why is he speaking to the women in English) and seem to be included only because very few non-white characters appear in this movie.
 Anderson largely ignored the criticism upon the movie’s release.
 It worked.
 There’s no indication he was ever ordered to change a scene or that the film was banned anywhere.
-Before the Oscars in March, he sounded surprised that anyone complained about this portrayal, saying the complaints were “lost” on him.
+(Then again, no one seemed to ask another relevant question, which is, Why is the Japanese restaurant even a part of this movie; what does it add?)
+Before the Oscars in March, Anderson sounded surprised that anyone complained about this portrayal, saying the complaints were “lost” on him.

 Less noticeable is the gas-station tirade by the Jon Peters character as Paul Revere & the Raiders’ “Indian Reservation” plays.
 Peters encounters a person apparently of Native American ancestry at a pump and angrily declares it’s “Chumash territory” and, after hurling his gas can at the fellow, knocking him over, he grabs the pump and holds a lighter and asserts, “it’s my nozzle now.”
 White privilege couldn’t be more blatant.
 The Chumash are of Southern California and are the source of the name Malibu.